bcarasik/GettingCleaning/codebook.md

 This is the code book for my project.
 These are the column names for the table that  my R script wrote to my_summaries.txt.
-Each line of this table is a unique observation set, defined as for each of 79 features, the mean of its observations for a given actiivty done by a given subject.
-Here are the feature names, followed by the activity code, activity name, and subject id:
+Each line of this table is a unique observation set, defined as for each of 79 features, the mean of its observations for a given activity done by a given subject.
+Here are the feature names, followed by the activity code, activity name, and subject id, for a total of 82 data names:

 1. "1" "tBodyAcc-mean..-X_mean"
 1. "2" "tBodyAcc-mean..-Y_mean"